cetoh/CivilizaSim/README.md

 * TRAIN
 * BUILD

 Civilizations are instantiated and must have a strategy to compete.
 All Civilizations will complete ~~twice~~ once (this was changed in v1.0.1) against the other civilization in a head-to-head.
-During the head to head, each Civilization can take 10 actions.
+During the head to head, each Civilization can take a specified number of actions.
 Based on these actions, and the action of the opposing civilization, a reward or Payout will be given and added to the Civilization's point total.
 Civilizations will face new civilizations in a round-robin format.

 * VERY_HIGH = 5 pts
 * HIGH = 4 pts